-Last day to drop without "WD" - If the course is dropped before that date, the course will not appear on the transcript; if the course is dropped after that date, the course will appear on the transcript with a notation of "WD" (for "Withdrew").
+Last day to drop without "WD" - If the course is dropped before that date, the course will not appear on the transcript; if the course is dropped after that date, the course will appear on the transcript with a notation of "WD" ("Withdrew").

-Last day to drop without "F" - If the course is dropped after that date, the course will appear on the transcript with the grade "F."
+Last day to drop without "F" - If the course is dropped after the last day to drop, the course will appear on the transcript with the grade "F."